 Further information on public transport is available from traveline.

 From the M1 (northbound) take the M62 west, then the M606 to Bradford, A650 to Keighley, and A629 to Skipton.
 From the M6 (northbound) take the M65 to its end, then the A56 to Skipton.
 From the M6 (southbound) take the A65 to Skipton.

-Parking: Pay and Display parking is available a short walk (0.5km) from the woods off Skipton High Street to the rear of the Town Hall.
+No parking is available on-site, but Pay and Display parking is available a short walk (0.5km) from the woods off Skipton High Street, to the rear of the Town Hall.
 Other, slightly more distant parking, is also available in the town.

 Public toilets are available at the town centre car park, behind the town hall, including a Radar key accessible toilet.
 Toilets are also available in the bus station just off Keighley Road and other locations around the town.